Identifying Internet Scams

 However, my first week back to work was quickly brought down by a phone call.
 This person alerted me that someone was using my information to sell items through kijiji.com.
 This person is stating that she is an attorney located in Denver Colorado and must sell items through kijiji (the Canadian version of our Craiglist’s) such as instruments and machinery.
 The person is saying that the buyer should go through a site called sell2pal and submit all the money in advance and then the items will be shipped to them.

 I have never sold on the kijiji website.
 I have also never sold to anyone in Canada.
 Needless to say, this made me realize how easy it is to become a victim of identify theft.
-So, in addition to saying if you are buying large items though kijiji I recommend you don’t if it is through someone saying they are an attorney in denver named Elizabeth Lewis, I recommend in any case you do the following:
+So, in addition to saying if you are buying large items though kijiji I recommend you don’t if it is through someone saying they are an attorney in Denver named Elizabeth Lewis, I recommend in any case you do the following:

 1. Never send money up front – especially large sums of money.